siddheshnarkar76/prompt-runner/README.md

 The **Streamlit Prompt Runner** is a web application for urban planning compliance checking with 3D visualization.
 It allows users to input prompts, generate structured JSON specifications, check building compliance against DCR regulations, and visualize buildings in 3D.

+The backend is now **integrated with CreatorCore** via a unified bridge, with:
+- Standardized logging and feedback APIs
+- Unified feedback memory (`creator_feedback` collection)
+- Health and diagnostics endpoints for automated monitoring

 ---

 ## ✨ Features